 People with eating disorders can move through the different levels of care to receive comprehensive support every step of the way.
 Residential treatment programs can break the cycle of disordered thoughts and behaviors with relocation to a neutral setting.
 While in the residential treatment program, patients can work on achieving and maintaining eating disorder recovery with help from their therapists.
 Upon achieving key treatment goals, patients can move on to the day eating disorder treatment program to continue learning and building skills until they are ready to maintain recovery on their own.

 Pursing Improved Quality of Life at an Eating Disorder Recovery Center

 As quality of life declines in response to the impacts of eating disorders, patients can seek care at eating disorder treatment centers to become recovered.
 Eating disorder therapists can help their patients achieve their goals in achieving eating disorder recovery to regain their quality of life.
 Going through treatment for their eating disorders, and all underlying conditions also helps to restore the strength of bonds with people in the patient’s inner social circle.

 Through bulimia, anorexia nervosa and selective eating disorder treatment programs, people can learn the coping and life skills they need to maintain proper eating and exercise patterns.
 The ability to achieve wellness comes much easier when people with eating disorders receive the support they need from a knowledgeable care team.
-People interested in acquiring support from a skilled therapist can call 888-228-1253 to speak to our admissions professionals.
+People interested in acquiring support from a skilled therapist can call us or contact us online to speak to our admissions professionals.
 We will help all our patients reach their goals in entering an effective treatment program to achieve eating disorder recovery.